angular/angular/src/cdk/drag-drop/drag-drop.md

 By default, the preview of a `cdkDrag` will be inserted into the `<body>` of the page in order to avoid issues with `z-index` and `overflow: hidden`.
 This may not be desireable in some cases, because the preview won't retain its inherited styles.
-You can control where the preview is inserted using the `cdkDrawPreviewContainer` input.
+You can control where the preview is inserted using the `cdkDragPreviewContainer` input on `cdkDrag`.
 The possible values are:

 | Value             | Description             | Advantages             | Disadvantages             |
 |-------------------|-------------------------|------------------------|---------------------------|